|Directions, Parking and Accommodations|

 No, it's not possible to waive the GMAT or GRE for admission to the Full-time MBA program.
 A valid GMAT or GRE score is required of all applicants to the Full-time and Evening MBA programs regardless of academic or professional background.
 No exceptions are made to this policy.
 The GMAT or GRE must be taken within five years of our receipt of your application.
 If your GMAT or GRE score is older than five years, you must retake the test.

 - Are applicants to the MBA program required to interview?

 Yes, however, admission interviews are by invitation only.
 If you're selected for an interview, an admissions representative will contact you to schedule.
 We encourage you to interview on-campus.
 However, if you're unable to come in person, we will schedule a phone or Skype interview.
-Full-time MBA applicants will interview with the Director of Admissions and Director of Career Services.
+Full-time MBA applicants may interview with both Admissions and Career Services.

 - If I am a permanent resident, is the application process different?